William-Edwards-STFC/ep_dg_auth/README.md

 If the etherpad instance isn't put into the datagateway-dataview settings file as https:// it won't work.

 Please follow these steps in order

+For this setup you need to install icat-cloud-native for icat, icatdb, scigateway auth and test data as well as setting up datagateway, scigateway and datagateway-api individually.
+If you setup dg-api through docker it will not work as you will not be able to use https.

 ### Installing NVM, NPM and node.
 ```